Michael P. Barnett: Early life and career

 Barnett spent most of the World War II years near Fleetwood in Lancashire.
 He attended Baines' Grammar School in Poulton-le-Fylde, then went to King's College, London in 1945, where he received a BSc in chemistry in 1948, a PhD for work in the theoretical physics department with Charles Coulson in 1952, that he continued on a one-year post-doctoral fellowship.
 His assigned project was to determine if electrostatic forces could account for the energy needed to make two parts of an ethane molecule rotate around the bond that joins them.

 This work required the evaluation of certain mathematical objects – molecular integrals over Slater orbitals.
 Barnett extended some earlier work by Charles Coulson by discovering some recurrence formulas, that are part of a method of analysis and computation frequently referred to as the Barnett-Coulson expansion.
 Molecular integrals remain a significant problem in quantum chemistry and continued to be one of Barnett's main interests.

 Two years after Barnett started this work, he was invited to be one of the twenty-five participants in a conference that was organised by Robert Mulliken, sponsored by the National Academy of Sciences and known, from its venue, as the Shelter Island Conference on Quantum Mechanics in Valence Theory.
 Barnett's attendance was enabled by the British Rayon Research Association, which supported his post-graduate work.

 At the Royal Radar Establishment, Barnett held a Senior Government Fellowship.
 He worked on aspects of theoretical solid state physics, that included the properties of organic semiconductors.
-As part of his work at IBM UK, he directed an IBM model 650 computer centre.
+As part of his work at IBM United Kingdom, he directed an IBM model 650 computer centre.
 He directed and participated in numerous projects that included (1) calculating DNA structures from crystallographic data, and (2) simulations to plan the location and operation of dams and reservoirs on the River Nile, working with Humphry Morrice, the hydrological advisor to the Government of the Sudan, and his predecessor, Nimmo Allen.

-In 1957, Barnett accepted an invitation from Joseph Hirschfelder, in the Chemistry department of the University of Wisconsin at Madison, to work on mathematical theories of combustion and detonation.
+In 1957, Barnett accepted an invitation from Joseph Hirschfelder, in the Chemistry department of the University of Wisconsin–Madison, to work on mathematical theories of combustion and detonation.